Vulnerabilities in Discovery Tech

 Date Written: September 11, 2021

 Recent technological advances are changing the litigation landscape, especially in the context of discovery.
 For nearly two decades, technologies have reinvented document searches in complex litigation, normalizing the use of machine learning algorithms under the umbrella of “Technology Assisted Review” (TAR).
 But the latest technological developments are placing discovery beyond the reach of attorney understanding and firmly in the realm of computer science and engineering.
 As lawyers struggle to keep up, a creeping sense of anxiety is spreading in the legal profession about a lack of transparency and the potential for discovery abuse.
 Judges, attorneys, bar associations, and scholars warn that lawyers need to closely supervise the technical aspects of TAR and avoid the dangers of sabotage, intentional hacking, or abuse.
-But none of these commentators have defined with precision what the risks entail, furnished a clear outline of potential dangers, or defined the appropriate boundaries of debate.
+But these commentators have not fully defined with precision what the risks entail, furnished a clear outline of potential dangers, or defined the appropriate boundaries of debate.

 Suggested Citation: Suggested Citation